Par-baking (also known as blind baking) is an integral step in many pie recipes and a basic technique to have in your back pocket.

 How to blind bake pie crust.

-- Homemade Pie Crust (my recipe makes 2 crusts)
+- Homemade Pie Crust (recipe makes 2 crusts)

 - Make the pie dough: Prepare my pie crust recipe through step 5.